kdowbecki/kdowbecki.github.io/_posts/2021-05-29-Optimizing-computational-algorithms.md

 Worked
 ```

-This new fast algorithm has a runtime complexity of just $$ O(1) $$ and great performance as it
+This new fast algorithm has a runtime complexity of just $$ O(1) $$ and great performance with
-needs only 4 arithmetic operations.
-We should strive to improve this new algorithm further, taking care of
+just 4 arithmetic operations.
+We can always strive to improve this new approach, taking care of
-edge cases like integer overflow, but perhaps this is already the optimal solution for our problem.
+edge cases like integer overflow.
+However, this might already be the optimal solution.

-One way or another, it's good to take a step back when dealing with algorithms.